 Representation of children in child protection cases is overseen by the Louisiana Supreme Court, which designates appropriate programs for qualified legal representation in accordance with a plan for service delivery approved by the Court.

 This resource explains when the law allows a party to ask for a change in a custody judgment.
-It also discusses the reasons why the Court might agree to make the change and the different standards that apply to consent judgments versus considered judgments of custody.
+It discusses the differences between changing a consent versus considered judgment of custody.
+This resource goes over the process to change a consent child custody judgment.

 Before a Louisiana court will change or enforce a custody judgment originally entered by an out-of-state court, the custody judgment must be registered with the appropriate Louisiana court.
 This resource gives a step-by-step explanation of how to register an out-of-state custody judgment.

 Rule for Visitation After Disaster with IFP Application

 Court pleading called a "rule" that may be used by evacuees trying to establish or re-establish visitation with their estranged children.

 Understanding Custody by Consent

 This resource explains how a Court can approve a Consent Judgment when parents agree on the issue of custody and what the Court will consider in deciding whether to approve the agreement.